| |

 |

-Lyrics by François-Dominique Rondelly, known as Menica Rondelli, and Antony Fenouille, music by Hyacinthe Tarelli.
+Lyrics by François-Dominique Rondelly, known as Menica Rondelly, and Antony Fenouille, music by Hyacinthe Tarelli, known as Cinto Tarelli.

 |

-Lyrics by François-Dominique Rondelly, known as Menica Rondelli, and Antony Fenouille, music by Hyacinthe Tarelli.
+Lyrics by François-Dominique Rondelly, known as Menica Rondelly, and Antony Fenouille, music by Hyacinthe Tarelli, known as Cinto Tarelli.

 Nisskiri